golemfactory/ray-on-golem/preview_tasks/pre-alpha-2-preview-task.md

 ### Fill out the submission form

-The final step is to submit your solution, the logs and your feedback via the [submission form](todo).
+The final step is to submit your solution, the logs, and your feedback via the [submission form](todo).

 The most attractive for us would be ideas for actual Ray on Golem applications.
-Ideally the ones that you would like to implement yourself.
+Ideally, the ones that you would like to implement yourself.
 We need reference usages and are willing to support their potential creators.